Ken Sprague (cartoonist): Activist journalist/artist

 As a poster and print-maker he worked with a number of leading progressive organisations and individuals, including Pete Seeger.
 He drew political cartoons for the Daily Worker and its successor the Morning Star, and for Tribune and Peace News.
 He created posters for among others Martin Luther King Jr. and the Greenham Common Women's Peace Camp.
 He created posters against Edward Heath's Industrial Relations Act 1971 and the 1984 miners' strike, but among his most powerful works are those relating to war, including the Soviet invasion of Czechoslovakia, the Iran–Iraq War, and the Kosovo war.
 He was a war artist during the Iran–Iraq War, accompanying an Iraqi regiment during an attack on the oil town of Abadan when it lost 582 men in a single day.
 He met Saddam Hussein and sketched him.
-He encountered some criticism form comrades, given Hussein's brutal dictatorship (including CIA-supported slaughter of communists), but Sprague maintained he was documenting the horrors of war, the subject which had first brought him to political art.
+He encountered some criticism from comrades, given Hussein's brutal dictatorship (including CIA-supported slaughter of communists), but Sprague maintained he was documenting the horrors of war, the subject which had first brought him to political art.
 He won several prestigious awards, including poster of the year award from the Council of Industrial Design on two occasions.

 His linocuts for the radical collective Cinema Action's Kill The Bill film (1971), relating to the Industrial Relations Bill, began an involvement in moving images, which led to Jeff Perks's 1976 BBC Omnibus documentary The Posterman.
 This led to a series of Channel 4 films, devised with Jeff Perks and presented by Ken, called Everyone A Special Kind of Artist (1986).
 There was also a 1979 BBC South West series The Moving Line, with Joan Bakewell.